-Cowboy Cookies are a chewy oatmeal and brown sugar cookie, where you can throw a ton of delicious extras in the dough.
-I don’t really consider these to be an oatmeal cookie but rather cookies made with some oatmeal in them.
+Cowboy Cookies are chewy oatmeal and brown sugar cookies, where you can throw a ton of delicious extras in the dough.
+I don’t really consider these to be oatmeal cookies but rather cookies with some oatmeal in them.
 This is my favorite base recipe for soft and chewy cookies made with oatmeal.
-They are easy to make and adding different mix-ins, changes them in so many ways.
+They are easy to make and adding different mix-ins changes them in so many ways.

 Today, as my mix-in I added 1 cup of chopped dried apricots to them, yum.
 Use a sharp knife or kitchen shears to chop the apricots.

 The great thing is you can choose your favorite mix-ins.
-These cookies are amazing with raisins, dried cherries or cranberries.
-When making them with raisins, I add 2 tsp ground cinnamon.
-I love making these with butterscotch chips, chocolate chips, white chocolate chips or even cinnamon chips.
-Ok, they are great with any flavor of baking chips.
-Or use up some left over Halloween candy, chopped up candy bars, malted milk balls, caramel chunks, toffee pieces or m&m’s.
-You could also add in walnuts, pecans, roasted peanuts, almonds or coconut if you wish.
+These cookies are amazing with raisins, dried cherries, or cranberries.
+When making them with raisins, I add 2 tsp of ground cinnamon.
+I love making these with butterscotch chips, chocolate chips, white chocolate chips, or even cinnamon chips.
+Okay, they are great with any flavor of baking chips.
+Or use up some leftover Halloween candy, chopped-up candy bars, malted milk balls, caramel chunks, toffee pieces, or M&M’s.
+You could also add walnuts, pecans, roasted peanuts, almonds, or coconut if you wish.